Shelley Berkley Net Worth 2024

 Fact Sheet

-• Wondering what Shelley Berkley's full name is?
-Shelley Berkley's full name is Rochelle Levine
+• Shelley Berkley's real name is Rochelle Levine

 • Is Shelley Berkley single or married?
 Shelley Berkley is Married!

-• Where did Shelley Berkley go to school?
-Shelley Berkley is a graduate of USD School of Law, University of San Diego, Valley High School, University of Nevada, Las Vegas
+• Which school did Shelley Berkley go to?
+Shelley Berkley attended USD School of Law, University of San Diego, Valley High School, University of Nevada, Las Vegas

 • Shelley Berkley childrens names are Sam Lehrner, Max Lehrner